 After a speeding ticket, insurance could cost an extra $22 monthly or $260 annually, according to Finder survey respondents.

 Why doesn’t speeding affect your insurance rate that much?
 Speeding is considered a less risky offense than, say, a DUI.
-Every insurer has its own criteria for what constitutes as a serious traffic offense and its effect on your premium.
+Every insurer has its own criteria for what constitutes a serious traffic offense and its effect on your premium.
 A record of safe driving may also bring less of a rate hike after your first speeding offense.

 Who gets more tickets, men or women?